 Frequent Asked QuestionsWhat brand of tyres do Seat use?

-In some cases, SEAT will have run flat tyres as original equipment (OE).
 This will depend on the model chosen by SEAT to be fitted with run flat tyres.
 If you are unsure on your specific SEAT model being fitted with run flat tyres, check your vehicle handbook.
 Also, if searching for new tyres for your SEAT, we recommend to enter your vehicle registration on our website homepage, where tyre models and sizes will be displayed for your specific SEAT model.

 Seat vehicles have varying tyre pressure recommendations based on the model and tyre size.
 Check the owner's manual or the door jamb label for accurate pressure details.